 Set our clear ground rules for the thought showers:

 The focus should be on quantity: A good thought shower will generate many ideas; the more, the better.
 The thinking behind this is that quantity naturally breeds quality.
 The more ideas there are, the bigger the chance of an effective solution.

-Criticism is not allowed: People taking part should be free to speak their mind.
+Criticism is not allowed: People taking part should be free to speak their minds.
 There should be no judgement from others as this can inhibit lateral thinking and could even prevent some team members from participating.

 Unusual ideas welcomed: All assumptions should be suspended, and new perspectives welcomed.

 Tips to on thought showers.
 Restrict the time for the event so people don’t become mentally exhausted.
-Discourage technology and use of any sort of powerpoint presentation etc but just allow the the mind to think.
+Discourage technology and use of any sort of PowerPoint presentation etc but just allow the mind to think.
 If a large group consider breaking into smaller groups which allows more people to put their ideas forward and be heard.
 Then bring back those ideas to the whole group for discussion.

 Good thought showers take practice and skill if you want to avoid it becoming a waste of time with little added value.
 Understanding your team and how they work is so important.